MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/rso-quickstart.md

 ---
 title: "Quickstart for Resource Scheduling Optimization (contains video) | MicrosoftDocs"
-description: Learn how to get up and running quickly with Resource Scheduling Optimization ms.date: 08/22/2019
+description: Learn how to get up and running quickly with Resource Scheduling Optimization ms.date: 06/04/2024

 ms.subservice: resource-scheduling-optimization
 ms.topic: how-to
 applies_to:
   - "Dynamics 365 (online)"
   - "Dynamics 365 Version 9.x"
-author: FeifeiQiu
+author: AnilMur
-ms.author: feiqiu
+ms.author: anilmur
 ---

 # Quickstart for Resource Scheduling Optimization

-Resource scheduling optimization automatically schedules work orders, cases, opportunities, and even custom entities to the resources that are most available and best qualified.
+Resource Scheduling Optimization automatically schedules work orders to the resources that are most available and best qualified.
 Many field service organizations that perform work orders on site at their customers' locations benefit from automatic scheduling because it optimizes the routes and travel times of field technicians as they travel from work order to work order.

 In this quickstart, we will configure Resource Scheduling Optimization to schedule and optimize a group of work orders to a predefined list of resources (field technicians).
 We will do this by setting up a scope, goal, and schedule that will run once a day to schedule work orders in the Washington state service territory to resources in that territory up to 48 hours in advance to minimize travel time.